-An Ultimate is the most complete prediction of the profitability a film will generate during its “first cycle” (i.e., 7-10 years from theatrical release) and allows all departments within a studio to better coordinate events and expectations to make the theatrical release a success.
+A film ultimate is the most complete prediction of the revenue a film will generate during its “first cycle” (i.e., 7-10 years from theatrical release) and allows all departments within a studio to better coordinate events and expectations to make the theatrical release a success.
 Starting from the release date, the value of the future cash flow from all streams of revenue relating to the film are factored into the forecast.
 Although most major film studios conduct some sort of Ultimates process, it is important for all Entertainment Studios to perform such an analysis at least 18-24 months before a film is released.

 Film Ultimate Revenues

 Building perfect Film Ultimates starts with compiling all worldwide revenue streams throughout the lifetime of the film release.
 This involves coordination with several departments, and getting all stakeholders “on calendar” is critical to a film’s success.
 Let’s briefly look at each of these revenue streams: